 We like a camera that encourages us to use it.
 A smartphone camera should be like a friend who’s always suggesting fun things to do.
 Although having a simple camera user interface is important, the camera’s performance is even more important.
 The camera’s hardware, features, and special modes need to produce extraordinary photos, too.

 Over the top?
 Perhaps, but this is a Leica camera, and photographers often say that to take great pictures, you should become one with the camera, in the same way drivers need to feel connected to a great car.
 Shooting in monochrome is an excellent example of how the P9 encourages you to experiment, and opens up a new creative avenue in smartphone photography.
-The monochrome lens is a revelation, producing deep, true blacks and stark, beautifully sharp whites and greys.
+The monochrome lens is great, producing deep, true blacks and stark, beautifully sharp whites and greys.
 Taking photos on a longer exposure at night returned spooky, atmospheric shots.
 No, a roundabout and a gas station aren’t the ideal subjects, but the potential is obvious.
 I wanted to find a house that resembled the one in that classic Exorcist movie poster, because I’m sure the P9 could recreate that amazing image.

 Pro mode is extensive, with shutter speed, focus, white balance, and ISO adjustments.
 However, the latter is more effective left on auto, so it can select more points than you can manually.
 It’s also possible to lock your selections, but this is done with a stupidly tiny button, instead of a long press.
-Regardless, Huawei’s Pro mode is equal in terms of usability to LG’s manual mode, and it goes way beyond the P8 and OnePlus 2’s limited and less intuitive manual modes.

 It’s incredibly easy to use the mode, too.
 Tap a button to activate the bokeh effects, take a photo as usual, and then mess around with the focal point in the gallery afterwards.
 What makes the P9 stand out is the ability to adjust the amount of blur behind each spot, using a basic slider control.
 You can also add filters at the end for more cool effects.